-I used to be able to look at a scene and take a nice photo the first time.
-I used to be able to write short stories and poetry just for the sake of creative writing.
-I used to enjoy Tweeting about silly things that happened throughout the day because I wanted to be able to look back on them later and laugh.
+I used to be able to look at a scene and take a decent photo with just the first shot.
+I used to be able to write and finish short stories and poetry just for the sake of creative writing.
+I used to enjoy tweeting about silly things that happened throughout the day because I wanted to be able to look back on them later and laugh.

 Nowadays, it all seems so forced.
 I can’t take a nice photo without thinking about it or looking at other people’s photos for inspiration.
 I only write if I have to.
-I don’t really Tweet that often because anything I write seems like I’m trying too hard.
-Whenever I have a blog post to write or photos to shoot, I kind of push it aside and hope it gets itself done.
+I don’t really tweet that often because anything I write seems or feels like I’m trying too hard.
+Whenever I have a blog post to write or photos to shoot, I kind of push it aside and tell myself I’ll get it done later.

-I think what happened here is that everything creative I’ve ever enjoyed doing has become a chore.
+I think what happened is that anything creative I’ve ever enjoyed doing has now become a chore.
 I guess that’s the problem with pursuing what you love as a career: it becomes less of a hobby, and more of something you just have to do.

-So what the hell do I do about it?!
-Here’s my super-amazing-useful tip for how to reignite the flame with your creative passion: start doing it for fun.
+So what the heck do I do about it?!
+Here’s my mind-blowing tip for how to reignite the flame with your creative passion: start doing it for fun.
 Remember when you used to do that?
 Try to recall why you fell in love with your passion in the first place.

 Back in the day, I was posting on Instagram all the time without even thinking about it.
 Now, I have to take the time to plan and schedule my posts to correlate with my blog posts and I have to find time to shoot and edit photos.
 Instagram stopped becoming fun for me when I had to post photos.
-To make it more “fun” for myself, I recently decided to not have a theme and just post whatever I want, and I also haven’t been posting daily (sorry New Year’s Resolution), because I don’t want to post just because I feel obligated to.
+I’m trying now to post whenever I feel like it, and to shoot more just for fun.

 We all go through creative ruts sometimes.
 Just remember to have fun with it and stop treating it like a chore!

 P.S. if you liked this post, you might like this post on how to keep your life organized.